Mayo scissors

-Mayo scissors are a type of surgical scissors, primarily used for cutting heavy tissues, sutures, fascia, and dressings during surgery.
+Mayo scissors are a type of heavy-bladed surgical scissors, primarily designed for cutting dense connective tissues (e.g. fascia), sutures, meshes, drains and dressings.
+They are named after the Mayo Clinic, where the scissors design was developed, and are among the most commonly used scissors in modern surgery.

-Etymology

-Mayo scissors were developed by Mayo Clinic surgeons.

 Description

 Mayo scissors may be made from stainless steel or titanium, with stainless steel ones being markedly cheaper than titanium ones.
 They may also be available in standard or extra-long scissors, and typically measure between 150 mm (6 inches) and 170 mm (6 ¾ inches) in length.

 Like most other modern-day surgical instruments, a vast majority of Mayo scissors are made from stainless steel and are disposable for convenience: such instruments may be simply thrown away rather than being sterilized and reprocessed after use.

+Mayo scissors are similar in shape to the Metzenbaum scissors but are much bulkier, and usually have a slightly smaller shank-to-blade ratio owing to the blade hinge (pivot) being slightly more rearward and closer to the center.
+The scissors' blades are notably wider with thick, rounded spines, straightened flats and usually semi-blunt tips that have a more rounded angle on the outside but a right-angled corner on the inside (edged side), a feature that distinguishes them from most other surgical scissors.
+In contrast, Metzenbaum scissors are more slender with an overall smoother, more rounded blade profile, and the tips are symmetrically blunt.
+Like most other surgical scissors, both have ringed handles.

-Types of Mayo scissors
+Types

-Mayo scissors are available in both straight and curved blade configurations, each engineered for precision in specialized surgical procedures including general surgeries, veterinary surgeries, and podiatric surgery.
-Mayo scissors are similar in function to the Metzenbaum scissors but larger in size with a longer shaft to cutting tip ratio.
-Mayo scissors have semi-blunt ends, a feature that distinguishes them from most other surgical scissors.
-Metzenbaum scissors are, however, similar in that the ends are the same on both scissor halves, but its handles are longer and its middle section is slightly narrower.
+Mayo scissors are available in both straight and curved blade configurations, each engineered for precision in specialized surgical procedures including general surgeries, veterinary surgeries and podiatric surgery.